CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/PrusaMark4/TransferringToPrinter/_index.md

 ![image](/images/104.PNG)

-==SCREWUP==
+Wait until the box at the bottom reads `Exporting Finished` then hit the eject icon.
+It is safe to remove the USB once the box reads `Successfully Unmounted`.

 ![image](/images/105.PNG)
 ![image](/images/106.PNG)

 Finally plug the drive back into the printer.
-Once you have done this move to the Printing section.
+Once you have done this move to the [Printing](https://cid.friendscentral.org/3dprinters/prusamark4/printing/index.html) section.